Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 • Place your nipple and areola between your index and middle finger.
 Your thumb and index finger should be on the top of your breast.

-• Your middle finger, ring finger and pinky finger should be on the underside of your breast.
+• Your middle finger, ring finger, and pinky finger should be on the underside of your breast.
 Your hand will look like a scissor.

 • Make sure your index and middle fingers are well behind your areola so they don’t get in your baby's way and prevent a good latch.

 Research has shown that there is no difference in milk intake between hand positions [6].
 Choose whichever hand position is best for you.
-Some other tips to help guide your baby to latching include:
+Some other breastfeeding tips to help guide your baby to latching include:

 • Tilting your baby’s chin down